yifanfeng97/multi-modal-generation-for-shrec22/readme.md

 - blender 3.0

 ### Usage
 Open `generate_24_images.blend` with blender 3.0, then run the code.
-Then you can found rendered 24 images in the `out` folder.
+Then, rendered 24 images can be found in the `out` folder.

 # Note
 The fully datasets can be download [here](https://www.moon-lab.tech/shrec22).
 Examlpe code and evaluation metrics can be found [here](https://github.com/yifanfeng97/OS-MN40-Example).